Background pattern

 • medications used to treat certain types of arrhythmia or heart failure.

-If any of the above applies to you (or you are unsure), speak with your doctor or pharmacist before starting to use Lacosamida Accord.
+If any of the above applies to you (or you are unsure), talk to your doctor or pharmacist before starting to use Lacosamida Accord.

-Also inform your doctor or pharmacist if you are using any of the following medications, as they can also increase or decrease the effect of Lacosamida Accord on your body:
+Tell your doctor or pharmacist if you are using any of the following medications, as they may also increase or decrease the effect of Lacosamida Accord in your body:

 • medications for fungal infections such as fluconazole, itraconazole, and ketoconazole;